MA in Classical Studies

 You must hold an honours degree to study for our MA in Classical Studies course.
 Your degree need not be in the subject area, but you must have the basic skills expected of a graduate in that area and show some knowledge of classical studies.
 The part 1 module brings you up to date with the latest ideas and approaches in classical studies but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
 Before you start the MA you must be able to:

 - write clear, concise, grammatically correct and accurately spelt prose

 - read large quantities of text quickly, accurately and critically

 - classify evidence precisely and assess its value and reliability

 - marshal various sorts of evidence to support a logical argument.

-If you are in any doubt about whether you possess these skills, you should consider taking one or two of our higher level classical studies undergraduate modules first.
 If you would like help to assess your preparedness you can contact our Student Registration & Enquiry Service for advice.